LBHB/NEMS_PRE2018-03-09/docs/signals.md

 Loading a `Signal` from a file is trivial:
 ```
 from nems.signal import Signal
-sig = Signal.load('/path/to/my/signalfiles'))
+sig = Signal.load('/path/to/my/signalfiles')
 ```

-Creating your own CSV files is also pretty straightforward, but you need to understand the format.
-Read on if that interests you, or jump ahead if you would rather make it from a numpy array.
+Creating your own CSV files is pretty straightforward, but you need to understand the format.
+Read on if that interests you, or [jump ahead if you would rather make Signal objects from a numpy array](#creating-signals-from-numpy-arrays).

 ### Example Signal CSV File

-For this example, make a new directory in the `signals/` directory called `testrec`because we are pretending we made a test recording.
-Inside that directory, make a file called `testrec_pupil.csv` and put the following inside the file:
+For this example, make a new directory in the `signals/` directory called `testrec` because we are pretending we made a test recording, and usually we group a collection of signals together into a data structure called a `Recording`.

+Inside the `testrec` directory, make a file called `testrec_pupil.csv` and put the following CSV data inside it:

 ```
 2.0, 2.1